Skip to main content

 • NPD as PR hook: Generates media attention and attracts new customers, improving brand perception and potentially leading to new partnerships and sales channels.

-Opportunity: Embracing Shun with limited-edition flavors elevates Myprotein's brand image, drives sales, and attracts loyal customers in the dynamic Asian market.
+The opportunity: Embracing Shun with limited-edition flavors elevates Myprotein's brand image, drives sales, and attracts loyal customers in the dynamic Asian market.

 • Exponential growth: Revenue soared from £1 million in 2016 to £75 million in 2019 and £125 million in 2020, showcasing the power of tailoring products and marketing to local preferences.